 - See also: Images of Mya Stone

-She is a tall, strapping young woman, with coal-black hair cut short and deep blue eyes.
+Mya is a tall, strapping young woman, with coal-black hair cut short and deep blue eyes.
 Her eyes are said to be her best feature.
-She is said to have a mirthful, lusty personality.
+Mya is said to have a mirthful, lusty personality.
 She tends to dress in a masculine manner, eschewing dresses for leather.
-"Alayne Stone" thinks her pretty if only she would dress like a girl.
+She is seventeen or eighteen years old.

 A Game of Thrones

 After Catelyn Stark's arrival at the Gates of the Moon, she is ordered to ascend to the Eyrie by Lady Lysa Arryn.
 Mya assists Catelyn to Sky using mules, after which Lady Stark ascends to the Eyrie in a basket.
 Mya tells Cat that she is in love with a squire, Mychel Redfort, and hopes to marry him when he is made a knight.
 Cat believes this unlikely to happen, as Mya is baseborn and House Redfort descends from First Men nobility.